mehmetg/weathertest/README.md

 * wget
 * jdk8u121
 * mvn 3.3.9
+* Safari 10

 ## Usage
 * Run the `bootstrap.sh` script from the project root.
 * Run the `start_se.sh` script from the project root. (in a separate terminal)
 * Run `mvn verify`

+## Known Issues:
+* SafariDriver ang GeckoDriver do not get along with Se too well.
+It requires some **shimming** to work
+* Selenium server needs to be started manually.
+* The moveTo command is sensitive to mouse movement, so ideally the UI tests should run headless or unattended.